 LN: Finally, it seems both political sides are willing to ignore facts and design narratives to suit their own ideas.
 Is a conservative version of history any more complete than a left-wing version?
 Is it possible to write a completely objective version of history or is some bias inevitable?

 Daniel Oliver: Well almost anybody will tend to put his bias in a piece that he’s written but at the same time an educated person should be able to tell a story without bias.
 If you’re writing a history textbook, there isn’t any reason why the editors – and I’m sure there are dozens of editors – can’t go through and take out any obvious bias.
 To the extent that you think bias is inevitable and to the extent that you’re right, there isn’t any reason why both sides of an issue couldn’t be given in a textbook.
 The author writes and says, “I think this, or this is what happens,” then his editor or his colleague if there are two of them, can say, “On the other hand other people think this.”
 Let the student make up his mind.
 The way to eliminate the one-sided bias is to put in the other side and say some people believe this, some people believe that and let the students make up their own minds.

 LN: Thank you, Mr. Oliver.

 Are students across the U.S. being sold a one-sided view of their past, and by extension, their future?
-Why not read the ERI’s review of The American Pageant for yourself and make up your own mind?We value your comments!
-Please weigh in on our comment section below.
+Why not read the ERI’s review of The American Pageant for yourself and make up your own mind?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com